Recipe for Vegetarian White Bean Chili with Chocolate

 Instead, I use European-style dark chocolate along with the spices in an attempt to recreate the deep, rich flavor of Mexican chocolate in this veggie bean chili.
 The result is a slightly sweet, gently spiced, earthy flavor that makes everyone who tastes my white bean chili recipe ask for seconds.

-The secret ingredient in my vegetarian bean chili recipe
+The secret ingredient that makes this chili recipe unforgettable

 You might have thought chocolate was the secret ingredient in my chili.
 But no!
 Chocolate is in the title.
 How could that be my secret?